effedonati/run_analysis/CodeBook.md

 ##(Project of Coursera's Getting and Clearing Data Course)
 --------------------------------------------------

- ###NOTE: all fields are the average of each sample grouped by activity and  subject
+ ### NOTE: all fields are the average of each sample grouped by activity and  subject;
+ ### so if the dataset is stored in the var x

 --------------------------------------------------
 - Subject